jamesnuge/comp3100-assignment1/README.md

 ### Building

-To build an uber-jar for use on other machines/environments simply run 'gradle build' and copy the jar from 'build/lib'
+To build an uber-jar for use on other machines/environments simply run `gradle build` and copy the jar from 'build/lib'